Why is it that true believers enjoy fearing God? Why would our Creator want us to fear Him and what kind of benefits does it bring to us?

 Recall from the previous post that God uses hope to motivate us to become better people and reach our full potential as human beings.
 Similarly, He also uses fear for the same purpose.
 As in the analogy, God frightens us with punishment so as to deter us from sins.
 Due to the greatness of His punishment, we have nobody to seek protection from besides Himself.
 However, as much as God is a God of mightiness He is also a God of compassion, in fact more so.
 Once we seek His help, His compassion is drawn towards us and we are taken under His protection.
 This experience is a pleasurable one: it allows us to comprehend the ultimate power of our Creator and His eternal compassion towards us.
 Put another way, our fear draws divine compassion towards us, thus becoming a source of joy.
 We realize that we have an all Powerful Creator Who loves and cares for us.

 Note that the feeling of being protected is experienced in the presence of danger or fear.
-Without fear, there is no need of protection.
+In the absence of fear, there won’t be any need for protection.
 Hence, the presence of punishment and fear is what allows us to experience what it’s like to be protected by an All-Powerful Creator.